Flights resume at Istanbul airport after plane crash kills 3

 The passengers included 22 people from 12 countries.

-Pegasus Airlines changed its logo on Twitter to a blackened version, and said its “priority is to support the relatives and friends who have lost loved ones.”
+Pegasus Airlines changed its logo on Twitter to a blackened version in a sign of mourning, and said its "priority is to support the relatives and friends who have lost loved ones.”
+The company is majority-owned by Turkish billionaire Sevket Sabanci and his family, with 34.5% of shares floating in stock exchange Borsa Istanbul.
+Its fleet of 83 planes fly to more than 100 destinations.